12th March 2026

 Credit: Oliver Lawson

-You can enjoy the tasting menu from Thursday to Saturday, enjoying four courses for £55.
-Menus change weekly, but expect the likes of homemade focaccia and snacks to start, before tucking into creative and seasonal delights like refreshing courgette gazpacho and chicken liver parfait toast.
+You can enjoy the tasting menu from Thursday to Saturday, with short and full options to choose from.
+Menus change weekly, but expect the likes of homemade focaccia and snacks to start, before tucking into creative and seasonal delights like smoked beetroot with ricotta and chilli.

 Why we love it: Laidback, intimate dining in a neighbourhood restaurant that’ll make you want to move to Chapel Allerton.